valancej/openshift-install/3.11/anchore-enterprise/README.md

 ### Create route objects

-Create two route object in OpenShift to expose the UI and API services:
+Create two route object in OpenShift to expose the UI and API services on the public internet:

 #### API Route
 ![api-config](images/anchore-route-api-config.png)